-In a recent interview with Hindustan Times, former destructive opener and swashbuckling tweeter, Virender Sehwag said that his tweets are gaining so much attention as he always tries to speak his heart out, and is not afraid of anybody.
+In a recent interview with Hindustan Times, former destructive opener and swashbuckling tweeter, go to site Virender Sehwag said that his tweets are gaining so much attention as he always tries to speak his heart out, and is not afraid of anybody.

 In reports to his speech with Hindustan times, Sehwag said